 A.R.S. §§ 43-1075 and 43-1075.01: A nonrefundable, transferable credit is allowed for a motion picture production company that produces motion pictures completely or partially in Arizona and for the construction of an eligible infrastructure.
-The taxpayer must receive pre- and post-approval from the Arizona Department of Commerce.
+The taxpayer must receive pre-approval and post-approval from the Arizona Commerce Authority.
+This credit had a repeal date of taxable years beginning from and after January 1, 2011 when enacted.
+The carry forward period available is five years.

 A.R.S. § 43-1076: The recycling equipment credit was an income tax credit for businesses or individuals that acquire and place in service recycling equipment in the state.
-The credit is now repealed and only available to the extent that the taxpayer had unused carry forward from prior years.
+The credit was repealed for taxable years beginning from and after January 1, 2003 and only available to the extent that the taxpayer had unused carry forward from prior years.